 It is a castle with centuries and centuries of history that, every Christmas, has a guest of honor in his chambers.
 During your visit you will have the opportunity not only to shake hands with Santa Claus (and pull his beard!), but also to deposit your letters in the post office, visit the toy factory, meet the snow fairy and even see where Santa Claus sleeps.
 A great plan, don't you think?

 The Castello Di Lunghezza becomes a theme park during November and December where there will be shows with polar bears, elves, dolls and Christmas trees.
 The entrance fee is around 16 €, although children from 2 to 11 years old can benefit from a reduced rate.
 Children up to 2 years old pay nothing.

 How to get to Santa's house?

-The Castello Di Lunghezza is located in Via Tenuta del Cavaliere no. 230.
+The Castello Di Lunghezza is located at Via Tenuta del Cavaliere no. 230.
 You can take a regional train from the Tiburtina terminal.
 Get off at Lunghezza station.
 The journey time is about 15 minutes.
 From Lunghezza, it is only a couple of minutes walk.

-November 22 is the feast day of Saint Cecilia, one of the most venerated martyrs of the Italian capital in the Catholic Church.
+November 22 is the feast day of St. Cecilia, one of the most venerated martyrs of the Italian capital in the Catholic Church.
 In 822 her body was found in the Catacombs of St. Callixtus and, from there, it was transferred to the basilica that today bears her name, located in the Trastevere district.